Search

 Nicotine Pouches Side Effects

 Regrettably, researchers do not yet know the long-term health consequences of nicotine pouches and lozenges.
+Because these products are not classified as smokeless tobacco by the FDA, they are not regulated as strictly as combustible tobacco products.

-The lack of long-term data means researchers are unclear on how exposure to nicotine pouches could be harmful to health.
+The lack of long-term data means researchers are unclear on how exposure to nicotine pouches could be harmful to one’s health.

 The most common side effects of using nicotine pouches include: